awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 **MissedCalls**
 The number of voice calls that were missed by agents during the refresh interval selected, such as 1 minute or 5 minutes\.
 A missed call is one that is not answered by an agent within 20 seconds\.
+To monitor the total missed calls in a given time period, take a look at the Sum statistic in CloudWatch\.
 Unit: Seconds

 **MisconfiguredPhoneNumbers**